The 20th Annual Grasslands Trail Run will be held on Saturday, March 17, 2018.

 Registration and Refund Policy

 We understand that sometimes your plans change.
 Refunds are allowed if requested six weeks before the race.
-We will refund 75% of your registration price, not included the transaction fee.
+We will refund 75% of your registration price, not including the transaction fee.

 We allow changes in race distance as long as we still have openings in that distance.
 If you are moving to a longer distance, you will need to pay the difference.
 If you are moving to a shorter distance, you will not get that difference back.